집합론

 \[\left(\Delta_A,A,A\right)\]

-In the next post we will show that this relation is a function, and it is called the identity function defined on the set \(A\).
+In the next post we will show that this relation is a function; it is called the identity function on the set \(A\).
 For a binary relation \(R_1\) having \(A\) as source, or a binary relation \(R_2\) having \(A\) as target, the two formulas

 \[R_1\circ\Delta_A=R_1,\qquad \Delta_A\circ R_2=R_2\]

-always hold, so it is not awkward to call \((\Delta_A,A,A)\) the identity function.
+always hold, so it is not unnatural to call \((\Delta_A,A,A)\) the identity function.

 References